 You can see another fantastic example of an online-to-offline relationship with the Sephora mobile application.

 When you shop in-store, you can use their app to find out-of-stock items or look for special discounts via their loyalty program.
-With the app — out of store — you can test the colors of their products virtually, adding them to your cart for later in-store pickups.
+With the app, you can test the colors of their products virtually, adding them to your cart for later in-store pickups.

 With that, the cycle repeats and continues to generate sales.